50 Fitness Myths That Can Seriously Damage Your Health

 Myth: The lower the lunge, the better the results

 Lunges strengthen and tone your legs and butt, and they can actually help you avoid knee injury if done properly.
 If done improperly, you can extend too far and hurt your knees.
 Lagree says the correction is simple: “Don’t let your knee go out of alignment past the ‘toe line.’
 Instead, keep the knee stationary over the ankle.
 This will reduce the range of motion, but that’s OK because you’ll be working the correct muscles.”
 He also says to push from the heel, not the toes.
+(Check out the best workout shoes for men—for every type of exercise.)

 Myth: You can be fat but fit